MarioLocati/fair-by-design-methodology-templates/resources/syllabus.md

 ## Location

-- where it will be available
+- where it will be available online
 - physical location
 - URL link to resources (and virtual room if online) should lead to the learning Skills4EOSC platform